QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 We won't go through all the details here

-For further information you can refer to the `descriptor documentation <https://docs.python.org/3/howto/descriptor.html>`_
+For further information, you can refer to the `descriptor documentation <https://docs.python.org/3/howto/descriptor.html>`_

 .. _paf_generators: